-When a client uses an alternate service, it MUST emit the Alt-Svc-Used header field (Section 5) on every request using that alternate service.
+When a client uses an alternate service, it MUST emit the Alt-Used header field (Section 5) on every request using that alternate service.

-The client does not need to block requests; the origin's connection can be used until the alternative connection is established.
+The client does not need to block requests on any existing connection; it can be used until the alternative connection is established.
 However, if the security properties of the existing connection are weak (e.g. cleartext HTTP/1.1) then it might make sense to block until the new connection is fully available in order to avoid information leakage.

-Furthermore, if the connection to the alternative service fails or is unresponsive, the client MAY fall back to using the origin.
+Furthermore, if the connection to the alternative service fails or is unresponsive, the client MAY fall back to using the origin or another alternative service.
 Note, however, that this could be the basis of a downgrade attack, thus losing any enhanced security properties of the alternative service.